keyboard_arrow_up

 Feeder

-A conveyor that is designed to control the rate of delivery of objects.
+A conveyor designed to control the flow rate of items being introduced into a processing or packaging system.

 Flow